Swinney warns against ‘unhelpful speculation’ after Stirling stabbing

 “This pogrom against Muslims and people of colour is going to cost lives unless these far-right thugs are stopped.”

+While Mr Swinney said: “The latest incident in Rotherham, just like other events in recent days, is the product of far-right racist thuggery.
+Racism must be confronted whenever and wherever it appears.”

-Later, speaking to BBC News, the former first minister described the violence as “race riots” and “pogroms against Muslims and against people of colour”.
+Later, speaking to BBC News, Mr Yousaf described the violence as “race riots” and “pogroms against Muslims and against people of colour”.

 He went on to challenge the framing by the broadcaster and other media outlets of the disorder as being “protesters versus counter-protesters” adding: “That is not right.